solo-io/thetool/README.md

 Repository:       https://github.com/solo-io/gloo-plugins.git
 Name:             aws_lambda
-Gloo Directory:   aws
+gloo Directory:   aws
 Envoy Directory:  aws/envoy
 Enabled:          false

 ```

 ### Build
-Once you have selected the features you want to include, you can build Gloo and its components using the `build` command.
+Once you have selected the features you want to include, you can build gloo and its components using the `build` command.

 ```
 thetool build all
 ```

-You can also choose to build individual components of Gloo by specifying the name of the component like `envoy` or `gloo`.
+You can also choose to build individual components of gloo by specifying the name of the component like `envoy` or `gloo`.

 The build command builds the appropriate binaries and their corresponding Docker images.
 It then publishes these images to Docker registry.
 If you do not want to publish, you can pass a flag to `thetool`